 I love working in the holidays, as there is nothing being added to your to do list etc day so it gives you opportunity to catch up on all of them tasks that you have been putting off all school term and then start again from scratch when you go back.
 Obviously make time for friends and family etc but equally set aside plenty of time to do all of your homework and some extra too, not being at school/college means that you have more time to make revision materials and really get your life in order.
 I always feel more refreshed going back to college after a week off with nothing on my to do list, its so satisfying to get caught up.

-So there are the questions!
+So there are the questions for the study edition!
 Thank you to everyone who asked me a question via Instagram and I hope that I have answered your question to the best of my ability.
-I am thinking of doing another one of these soon so please let me know if this is something that you are interested in, as I have really enjoyed writing this and answering all of your questions!
+I am thinking of doing another one of these soon so please let me know if this is something that you are interested in, as I have really enjoyed writing this and answering all of your study edition questions!